NIMHD Collaborations

 CDC’s Racial and Ethnic Approaches to Community Health (REACH) Program

-Reach is a national initiative that establishes community-based programs and culturally-tailored interventions to eliminate health disparities among African Americans, American Indians, Hispanics/Latinos, Asian Americans, Alaska Natives, and Pacific Islanders.
+REACH is a CDC-funded initiative that establishes community-based programs and culturally-tailored interventions to reduce racial and ethnic health disparities or gaps.
 REACH partners use community-based, participatory approaches to identify, develop, and disseminate effective strategies for addressing health disparities across a wide range of health priority areas such as cardiovascular disease, diabetes, breast and cervical cancer, infant mortality, asthma, immunization, and obesity.

 The Economic Burden of Racial, Ethnic, and Educational Health Disparities in the U.S., 2018